kenlowrie/smd/docs/userdocs.md

 The custom file data logic in cache.py no longer works due to how stream.py handles imports.
 The anatomy of a complex variable definition.
 Passing parameters, self, why _ is important.
 How link and html work.
 How code works.
 Add @wrap, and probably need to clean up the docs in tests/in/script1.md; possibly xfer to shared markdown files.
+Explain how @import '$' works when no files open i.e. reading from stdin

 </code>
 </pre>